 Unfortunately, this body language cultural norm can potentially lead children (as well as adults) into situations that they never intended to be in.
 Anyone looking to prey on another is watching these exact relationship dynamics to take advantage of them.

 Teach your child that everyone – including them – has the right to give or refuse consent.

-Practice consent with your child on a daily basis.
+Practice consent with your child daily.

 There are other times when a child must have physical contact whether they would choose to or not.
 For example, a doctor does need to check them once per year to make sure that they are growing and developing correctly without concern.
 It would be difficult to allow your child to say no to this and still do everything you can to make sure they are healthy.

 Consent is a topic that needs to be discussed with all children, regardless of gender, race, sexual orientation, or age.
 We all need to respect other people and respect ourselves, and teaching your child about consent is a huge step in that accomplishment.

-If your child is able to say no when they are young, they will be able to continue to set those boundaries as they grow.
+If your child can say no when they are young, they will be able to continue to set those boundaries as they grow.
 Not only for themselves, but for their partners, friends, and family as well.
-In the end, it will also help them know how to stand up for themselves and help give them the courage to speak up.
+In the end, it will also help them know how to stand up for themselves and help give them the courage to speak up when they need to.